2sic/2sxc-docs/docs-src/pages/index.md

 > [!TIP]
 > 2sxc is a CMS- and Meta-Plugin for [Dnn ☢️](xref:Abyss.Platforms.Dnn.Index) and [Oqtane 🩸](xref:Abyss.Platforms.Oqtane.Index).
-> In many ways it's a lot like Elementor for Wordpress.
+> In many ways it's a lot like Elementor for WordPress.

 It makes content editing fun and easy, while giving the designer full control.

 * So it's an open-source Enterprise Content Management System
-* the designer and developer can define fields, layout, relationships and more
+* The designer and developer can define fields, layout, relationships and more
-* the editor can then create pages, add content, manage images and more without breaking the design
+* The editor can then create pages, add content, manage images and more without breaking the design

 2sxc is used to provide web-site-builder functionality.
 It has a simple **Content** mode where users just add images, designed text/image blocks, links etc.
-Then there's the sophisticated **App** mode, where user add standalone functional apps like blogs, galleries and more.
+Then there's the sophisticated **App** mode, where users add standalone functional apps like blogs, galleries and more.
-Most apps are on github and can be downloaded from the [app-catalog](https://2sxc.org/en/apps).
+Most apps are on GitHub and can be downloaded from the [app-catalog](https://2sxc.org/en/apps).

 ## 2sxc is a Low-Code Application Framework & CMF